facundonahuelcruz/facundonahuelcruz/README.md

 ### • MusiCalculator.

 ![1680634115696](https://user-images.githubusercontent.com/126115456/230551602-1da2c5c8-3466-4549-bad6-f3947c84ea12.jpg)
 V1 of a calculator that plays a Major scale note everytime you press a number.
-Available in my repository.<br>
+Available in my repository.

 ## Website.
 [Currently working on my website, sorry]